Expert Gum Graft Surgery & Cosmetic Gum Contouring

 How Long Does Swelling Last After Gum Graft Surgery?

 There will be swelling.
 It will usually peak around the third day and will fully resolve after a week, although it can last as long as 10 days.
 You can help to mitigate this by diligently using ice.
 Apply the ice bag to the side of your face where the surgery was performed.
 Hold the ice bag in place for 20 minutes on and 20 minutes off for the first 48 hours.
 It also helps to sleep with your head elevated for the first two or three days.
-If your swelling continues to grow after three days, or if the area feels hot and is red, we need to hear from you immediately.
+If your swelling continues to grow after three days, or if the area feels hot and red, we need to hear from you immediately.
 After three days (two days of icing and one extra day), moist heat (heating pad, etc.) can be applied to the area to reduce residual swelling.

 Is Gum Grafting Painful?

 Thanks to modern local anesthesia, you’ll feel nothing during the procedure.
 If Dr. Jirik has used gum tissue from the roof of your mouth for the grafts, you will have some discomfort for a few days after your surgery.
-For an idea of how this will feel, we’ve heard the feeling described as being akin to that of a major pizza burn (from biting overly hot pizza).
-Patients usually find over-the-counter anti-inflammatory pain medication is adequate to keep them comfortable, but Dr. Jirik will also prescribe some pain medication.
+For an idea of how this will feel, we’ve heard the feeling described as being akin to that of a major pizza burn (from biting an overly hot pizza).
+Patients usually find over-the-counter anti-inflammatory pain medication adequate to keep them comfortable, but Dr. Jirik will also prescribe some pain medication.
 The palate of your mouth and your new gum grafts will heal quickly, usually in just a week or two.

 Is Gum Grafting Permanent?

 Once the grafted gum tissue successfully takes to its new locations, these are permanent.
-As long as you follow a regimen of attentive home oral hygiene your gum grafts will be there for the long haul.
+As long as you follow a regimen of attentive home oral hygiene, your gum grafts will be there for the long haul.

 Of course, this doesn’t guarantee that new gum problems cannot develop, but more attentive care will usually prevent that.